gaudes/ioBroker.slideshow/README.md

 ### Configuration
 In the Adapter settings the picture source can be choosen.
 Although the interval for picture change.

 When source "File system" is selected, the path can be entered and the format (landscape or portrait) of the pictures to be shown.
+Also the order can be configured.

 When source "Synology PhotoStation" is selected, the IP address or hostname and an username with password has to be configured.
 Download of pictures has to be enabled in PhotoStation settings.